ebx-bundler/ebx/README.md

 ### Externals

-every modules will be considered as external and it won't bundle, if you want to include
+All modules will be treated as external and won't be bundled.
+If you want to include them, add the following to your `package.json`.

-add following in `package.json`

 ```json
    "external": {